Reducing Reed Relay Magnetic Interaction

 Maximise space between adjacent relays:

 Each doubling of the relay on-centre distance (OCD) reduces the interaction effects by approximately a factor of four.
 The greater the distance between relays the better.
 Figure 2.
 Illustrates the terms on centre distance and gap.

 Note.
 Different OCD / Gap distances may be required for horizontal and vertical axis spacings.

 Alternate relay polarity:

-For two or more relays of the same type, with consistently wound coils, arranged in a single row, alternating the relay polarities by rotating the relays through 180° will have the effect of minimising interaction.
+For two or more relays of the same type, with consistently wound coils, arranged in a single row, alternating the relay polarities by rotating the relays through 180° will have the effect of minimizing interaction.
 See figure 3.

 Single row of five relays showing alternating polarity.

-When a user needs to mount multiple identical relays in a matrix relay polarity may be alternated in pairs to provide enhanced packing density.
+When a user needs to mount multiple identical relays in a matrix relay, polarity may be alternated in pairs to provide enhanced packing density.

 See figure 4.
 Note this method is employed to minimise interaction on the centre most relay of the matrix, it does not eliminate interaction and interaction will vary depending upon the relay activation sequence.